Personal profile

 Research interests

-Comparative political economy, state-society relations, politics of social policy, agrarian change, politics of land, Ethiopia, Rwanda
+Comparative political economy, state-society relations, politics of social policy, agrarian change, politics of land, politics of energy and infrastructure

 Current research interests include:

 • The politics of social protection.
-As part of the Effective States and Inclusive Development research centre (ESID) I have been leading a research project on the politics of social protection in Africa.
-The first phase focused primarily on the decision making process leading to the adoption and evolution of social assistance and health insurance schemes in Ethiopia, Kenya, Rwanda, Uganda and Zambia (see the project page here).
-In the second phase of work, we will be examining the politics of implementation, with a particular interest in the ways in which implementation is shaped by variation in state-society relations.
-Case studies will include: Ethiopia, Ghana, Kenya and Rwanda.
+As part of the Effective States and Inclusive Development research centre (ESID) I led two research projects on the politics of social protection.
+The first phase focused primarily on the decision making process leading to the adoption and evolution of social assistance and health insurance schemes in several African countries.
+The second phase examined the politics of implementation, with a particular interest in the ways in which implementation is shaped by variation in state-society relations. (see the resulting book here).

 • The political economy of land.
 My research on land to date has focused on Ethiopia, considering how the government has attempted to use land for multiple political, economic and social objectives and the tensions between these objectives in practice.
 This has led me to look at a range of issues related to land including, smallholder agricultural productivity and extension services, food security, commercial agricultural investments (here, here, here and here), land registration, gender in/equality in land access and ethnic federalism.